pedro-hs/git-selection/README.md

 Bash utilitary application to use git more easily

-Create checkboxes to select with files, branches, stashes and allows you to execute multiple git actions with a single command
+Create checkboxes to select files, branches, stashes and execute a single git actions for all selected

 <br></br>